Former crime boss, owner of defunct Toby Keith restaurant in Foxboro pleads guilty to fraud

-Frank Capri pleaded guilty earlier this week in U.S. District Court in Arizona and is in jail awaiting sentencing Jan.
+Frank Capri pleaded guilty last week in U.S. District Court in Arizona and is in jail awaiting sentencing Jan.
 13.

 He faces concurrent terms of up to five years in prison, according to the plea agreement.